SpineEventEngine/jdbc-storage/README.md

                 // ...
                 .build();

-// Receive the `CREATE TABLE` expression for this record. var createTableSql =
+// Receive the `CREATE TABLE` expression for the table
+// storing the records for the given projection. var createTableSql =
-        factory.tableCreationSql(boundedContextSpec, ProjectId.class, Project.class);
+        factory.tableCreationSql(boundedContextSpec, MyProjection.class);

 ```